fttlov/JCAdvance/README.md

 #### Automatic Calibration
 By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 3-5 second.
 The algorithm detects the silence and instantly recalculates the absolute zero point <br>
 The first calibration have the beep indication.
-Subsequent calibrations can be monitored using the Steady setting in the OSD or the BackgroundCalibSound (=1) setting in config.ini
+Subsequent calibrations can be monitored using the "Steady" setting in the OSD or the BackgroundCalibSound (=1) setting in config.ini

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time:
 Press Alt + C (or your mapped CalibrateKey).
 You will hear a low beep.<br>
 Place the controller on a flat surface immediately.
 Your aiming axes will be temporarily muted.
-Wait for the success signal - double rumble.<br>
+Wait for the success signal - double beep.<br>
 Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed

   <details>